MrMarxz/basic-strategy/README.md

-# basic-strategy
-A simple site to practice Basic Strategy
+# Basic Strategy

+- This project is a simple react page which is aimed at practicing basic strategy for Blackjack.

+## Requirements:
+- Node version 18.17.0 or greater